 The traditional British manufacturer of luxury games names it the perfect gift for the most discerning of chess players and has had it approved by the United States Chess Federation.

-Made from sterling silver and gold leaf pieces, this set was gifted to celebrate 25 years of the reign of Queen Elizabeth.
-The chessboard is made from leather buffalo calfskin trim.
+Made from sterling silver and gold leaf pieces, this set was a gift to celebrate 25 years of the reign of Queen Elizabeth.
+The chessboard is authentic buffalo calfskin leather.

 - Sterling silver

 Jim Grahl originally designed this chess set in 1972 on a commission basis.
 Valued at $450,000.